 Usually, a class teacher selects the class monitor.
-Well-mannered, responsible, proactive students who are good at academics are the usual choices.
-Some schools give students the freedom to elect their class monitor.
-Some schools choose class monitors on a rotational basis.
+Well-mannered, responsible and proactive students who are good at academics are the usual choices.
+Some schools give students the freedom to elect their class monitor while others choose class monitors on a rotational basis.
 It helps to instil leadership and people skills in every student.

-It is important for the monitor to set behavioral standards for other students to consider him or her as a role model.
+It is important for the monitor to set behavioural standards for other students to consider him or her as a role model.

 A class monitor needs to be well-mannered and should excel in communication skills.
 Here are some tips to hone your leadership skills:

-Knowing your strengths allows you to push yourself to reach higher.
-It helps maintain the teachers’ trust in your abilities, and help your classmates rely on you as well.
+Knowing your strengths allows you to push yourself to be better.
+It helps maintain the teachers’ trust in your abilities and help your classmates rely on you as well.

 Be prompt in your actions; do not always wait for the teachers to assign duties.
-In case of a problem, inform people who can find solutions or take initiatives to solve it immediately.
+In case of a problem, inform people who can find solutions or take the initiative to solve it immediately.

 Usually, the class monitor is good in academics.
 You should not look down on those who do not perform well.
-Help them improve and realize their potential.
+Help them improve and realise their potential.

-Remember that you give respect, you take respect.
+Remember that you get respect only if you give it first.
 If you have a difference in opinion, do not fear to voice it.
 Just make sure to be respectful and polite.